Small, high-touch classes.

-The master of arts degree in sustainable design integrates the themes of systems thinking, life-cycle analysis, and biomimicry, blending theory, practice, and leadership courses into holistic and hands-on training and experience.
+The high-caliber Master of Arts in Sustainable Design program is pushing the sustainability envelope with its innovative design and rigorous course work.
+The MA program integrates the themes of systems thinking, life cycle analysis, and biomimicry—blending theory, practice, and leadership courses into holistic and hands-on training and experience.

-Successful completion with a grade of C or above is required for all credits applied toward the MA, and all coursework must be taken for credit and is designed to be completed in two years.
-Financial aid is available for graduate students enrolled in at least 6 credits per semester.
-Scholarship opportunities are also available.
+Successful completion with a grade of C or above is required for all credits applied toward the MA.
+All coursework must be taken for credit and is designed to be completed in two years.

 SD 6500 Introduction to Sustainable Design 3

-In this foundational course, students will be introduced to hands-on and holistic approaches to sustainability.
-This course will cover current sustainability frameworks, principles, and materials assessments, as well as the history and logic behind them, providing students with useful research tools to apply to the ever-changing demands of sustainable design, business, development, and policy-making.
+In this foundational course students are introduced to hands-on and holistic approaches to sustainability.
+This course covers current sustainability frameworks, principles, and materials assessments, as well as the history and logic behind them, providing students with useful research tools to apply to the ever-changing demands of sustainable design, business, development, and policy-making.

 SD 6510 Systems Thinking 3

 We are transitioning from the age of design for the part to the age of design for the whole.
 Systems thinking, languages of design, and product life cycles are integrated and they form the solid foundation for innovative products.
 This course provides students with the tools required to succeed in today's dynamic market and a world of uncertainty.
 Actionable theory is absorbed through market-specific projects.

 Course content is the completion of the graduate project in the field of sustainable design and innovation determined by the student and his or her mentor in consultation with the sustainable design program office.

 Choose Five of the Following 15 SD 6600 Innovation Tools and Techniques 3